LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

   });

-The "IdxType" and "LoopBody" types are deduced by the compiler based on what arguments sre passed to the ``RAJA::forall`` method.
+The "IdxType" and "LoopBody" types are deduced by the compiler based on what arguments are passed to the ``RAJA::forall`` method.
 Here, the loop body type is defined by the lambda expression::

   [=](int i) { a[i] = b[i] + c[i]; }